Police as witness: Carinthian crashed into fence

 A 23-year-old man from Klagenfurt crashed his motorcycle in front of several police officers.
 The young Carinthian has now lost his driver's license.

 At around midnight on Thursday night, a 23-year-old from Klagenfurt was riding his motorcycle southbound on Lastenstraße in Klagenfurt.
 At the junction with Flatschacher Straße, he wanted to turn right into this road.
-"In doing so, the man lost control of his motorcycle, causing him to drive over a traffic island on the opposite side of the road and into the kerb," said the police.
+"In doing so, the man lost control of his motorcycle, causing him to ride over a traffic island located there onto the opposite carriageway and against the kerb," said the police.
 This caused the 23-year-old to fall and crash into a fence behind the sidewalk.

 The accident was witnessed by a police patrol.
 The 23-year-old sustained at least superficial minor injuries, but refused treatment by the emergency services.
 "A breathalyzer test revealed that he was heavily intoxicated.
 His driver's license was confiscated and he was prohibited from continuing to drive," said the police officers.